Frances and Frank lived next door to one another several years without meeting one another.

 God willing, I face whatever obstacles come my way as Frances and Frank did.

-Rather than be young and terminally, if not incurably blind.
+Rather than be young and terminally, deliberately blind.